 Shuko Oda's little bar in Soho is among London's most exemplary Japanese restaurants.
 Over a long, blond wooden counter, chefs calmly and politely pass hot bowls of steaming broth containing their own-made noodles with the likes of tempura prawn.
 The specials board of comparatively inauthentic small plates changes every day and exhibits some of the city’s best undiscovered treasures; the traditional Japanese breakfast is one of the best in London.

-JKS Restaurants have the Midas touch.
-Or at least the ability to open exactly what consumers want next and are willing to queue for — on trend, fun and authentic restaurants.
+JKS Restaurants has the Midas touch.
+Or at least the ability to open exactly what consumers want next and are willing to queue for — on trend, fun and precise restaurants.
 Note Bao, Bubbledogs, Trishna and Gymkhana.
 Hoppers serves Tamil street food at keen prices: egg hoppers and (podi) dosas come with a small bowl of curry and a selection of chutneys and coconut sambols.

 When you’re considering afternoon tea in a famous Mayfair hotel but you need that 150 quid for something else, try this buzzy, art-filled Jack of all trades, instead.
 Part of Nick Jones’ tentacular Soho House group, DST is a media haunt that’s also good for cocktails, breakfast and brunch (with compendious egg offering), up-to-date British comfort food and, ultimately, midnight fish fingers.